intuita-inc/intuita-docs/docs/guides/advanced-codemod-development.md

 Otherwise, we can safely replace `var` with `const`.

+> Note here that while making this codemod, we should always consider having fallbacks for undesirable cases.
+The codemod developer here chose `let` as a fallback when `const` is not applicable, rather than keeping the declaration as `var`, as the use of `let` is arguably better.

-#### Applying the Transform
+#### Returning the Manipulated AST
-Finally, we replace the AST with the manipulated AST.
+Finally, we replace the source AST with the manipulated AST after applying our transforms.

 ```js
 return updatedAnything ? root.toSource() : null;